NewsLocal News

 Small said the union filed a grievance over the lack of AC, but it was denied.

-"So we did file a grievance with the district and everyone got denied, and they still have no air conditioning, but it shows that the district resolved their issues," Small said, adding that she hopes the district would give a more definitive plan and timeline to the issue being resolved.
+"So we did file a grievance with the district and everyone got denied, and they still have no air conditioning, but it shows that the district resolved their issues," Small said, adding that she hopes the district will give a more definitive plan and timeline for resolving the issue.

-The District said between 2013 and 2019, all San Diego Unified schools were fully air-conditioned as part of a major “heat relief” initiative.
+The District went on to explain that between 2013 and 2019, all San Diego Unified schools were fully air-conditioned as part of a major “heat relief” initiative.

-However, COVID-19 protocols for high-density filters and increased air circulation put a strain on the school's HVAC systems.
+However, COVID-19 protocols, including high-density filters and increased air circulation, put a strain on the school's HVAC systems.

-When it comes to handling HVAC issues, the District said that after receiving work orders, its maintenance crew triages them based on their impact and whether they are affecting an entire building or a single classroom.
+When it comes to handling HVAC issues, the District stated that after receiving work orders, its maintenance crew triages them based on their impact and whether they affect an entire building or a single classroom.
 While waiting for parts, they'll issue temporary measures, such as portable units or relocating students to different areas.

-The District said McKinley Elementary had two HVAC unit problems, one in the admin/auditorium unit and another in the classroom unit.
+The District stated that McKinley Elementary had two HVAC unit problems: one in the admin/auditorium unit and another in the classroom unit.
 They said the classroom unit needs a compressor, and for that to be installed, they've ordered a crane to come in on Thursday.
 The District expects the system to be fully operational by Monday.

 The statement in part reads: